 Poland's political standoff set to continue through holidays

-Opposition lawmakers are vowing to continu... .
-Jaroslaw Kaczynski, chairman of the populist ruling Law and Justice party, looks at journalists during a press conference as a political crisis drags on, in Warsaw, Poland, Wednesday, Dec.
+Jaroslaw Kaczynski, chairman of the populist ruling Law and Justice party, speaks during a press conference as a political crisis drags on, in Warsaw, Poland, Wednesday, Dec.
 21, 2016.
+Opposition lawmakers are vowing to continue a sit-in in parliament through the holidays while sporadic street protests have been taking place for nearly a week over government actions that the opposition decries as anti-democratic.

 Add your comments below